 It gained further popularity due to television broadcasts of tournaments, movies, and the internet.

-Texas Holdem is so popular, if you say Hold ’em, people will think of Texas Holdem, although there are dozens of versions of Hold’em.
+Texas Holdem is so popular, if you say Hold ’em, people will think of Texas Holdem, although there are dozens of versions of Hold’em, nowadays people can play Texas Holdem poker online via mobile devices and computers.

 Texas Holdem poker glossary